nokotamustang/Python3DEngines/README.md

 ![Screenshots](./screenshots/mgl_cubes2.PNG)

+The shadows are created using a shadow map.
+A shadow map is a depth buffer that is rendered from the perspective of the light source.
+The depth buffer is then used to determine if a pixel on the cube is in shadow or not.
+If the pixel is in shadow, it is darkened; if it is not in shadow, it is illuminated.

+OpenGL is efficient and has some tools that compute some of these factors on the GPU, and we can use the shader program to calculate the state of a pixel, whether it is in shadow or not.

 In an ideal situation, we would send all data in matrices to the shader, and then render all objects in one go with minimal value changes to the shader program.

 Additionally, this uses a single shadow map for all objects in the scene i.e. only one light direction is modelled.
 Some changes are needed to support shadows from multiple light sources.
-If I code that, I will be adding global lighting as well.

 ### mgl/simple_scene - Combining simple features